Last Updated on March 6, 2026

 TDS is deducted either –

-On payment, that is observed in most transactions, like salary payments, except a few specific transactions, will apply to this category
+On payment, which is observed in most transactions, like salary payments, except for a few specific transactions, will apply to this category

 Or